JuansonGrajales/BlazorTicTacToe/README.md

 * Normal routing is taken care of by the <Found> component.
 It uses the MainLayout component to set up the DefaultLayout
 * Not found is handled by the <NotFound> component and handles any non-defiend routes and outputs an error text

+The main layout renders content using the @Body.
+All site content will be rendered under Main.
+Our default page is Index.razor.
+At the top of the file @page tells us what route it handles, in this case, / is the default route.

 For this project, two components were build:

 ### Square.razor